szilvia-csernus/full-stack-skeleton/README.md

 To set up a full-stack project using this skeleton, you need to take the followig steps:

-0. Prerequisites: make sure you have Python and [Docker](https://docs.docker.com/get-docker/) locally on your computer.
+1. Prerequisites: Make sure you have Python and [Docker](https://docs.docker.com/get-docker/) locally on your computer.
-1. Download the project and copy the `full-stack` folder into your newly created project folder.
+2. Download the project and copy the `full-stack` folder as well as the two docker-compose files into your newly created project folder.
-2. Create a virtual Python environment with: `python3 -m venv venv`.
-This will only be needed for the initial setup.
+3. While still in the root folder, create a virtual Python environment with: `python3 -m venv venv`.
+This will only be needed for the initial setup, we will delete it later.
-3. Activate the virtual environment: `source venv/bin/activate`
+4. Activate the virtual environment: `source venv/bin/activate`
 5. Install Django: `pip install 'django<5'`
 6. `cd full-stack/backend`
 7. Create the django project: `django-admin startproject django_project . ` - (Don't miss the dot, it has to be in the same folder for the Dockerfiles!
 If you want to give a name other than `django_project`, you have to update the `entrypoint.sh` file too!)
 8. Add the necessary Python packages: `pip install decouple whitenoise psycopg2-binary djangorestframework django-cors-headers`
 9. Create the requirements.txt file: `pip freeze > requirements.txt`
 10. Create a `.env.dev` and a `.env.prod` file in the `full-stack/backend` folder and place in the following environment variables - filled in with your own (secret) details:

     `.env.dev`
     ```
     - SECRET_KEY=your-secret-django-key